Master in Accounting and Control

 Programme graduates will be equipped for entry-level positions as assistant controllers or assistant auditors, for example.
 The programme is an excellent springboard for the kind of further professional training that is normally expected for such positions.

-VU University Amsterdam itself offers a range of postgraduate programmes leading to qualifications such as Certified Controller, Registered Auditor (Netherlands), EDP Auditor, Financial Analyst (CFA), Management Consultant, Change Manager or Public Sector Controller.
+Vrije Universiteit Amsterdam itself offers a range of postgraduate programmes leading to qualifications such as Certified Controller, Registered Auditor (Netherlands), EDP Auditor, Financial Analyst (CFA), Management Consultant, Change Manager or Public Sector Controller.
 In addition, the university offers PhD programmes for those students who wish to pursue an academic career, or who wish to deepen their knowledge even further prior to embarking on a professional career.

 Specific admission requirements